greatsilas23/Magari_react_version/README.md

 ## health-inventory-app
 Kenya lies across the equator and borders Somalia, Ethiopia, Tanzania, Uganda, Sudan, and the Indian Ocean.
 British rule in Kenya lasted for nearly 70 years between 1895 and 1963.
 Their style of governance their approach to land acquisition ownership, use and management their philosophy and patterns of wildlife conservation
-In 1907, the Game Department was established and charged with the responsibility of enforcing game laws and protecting the reserves.

 ## Policy
 ### Introduction
 #### Service Provider

-These terms are between you and Book MS
+These terms are between you and health-inventory-app
 #### Age and eligibility requirements

 In order to use the health-inventory-app and access any content you need to be 13 years of age (or equivalent minimum age in your country) or older, have parental or guardian consent if you are a minor in your home country, have the power to enter into a binding contract with us and not be barred from doing so under any applicable laws, reside in a country where the service is available